 1. Set manageable income objectives.

-Everyone who starts a business has ambitious goals for their startup’s future, but it’s important to set realistic revenue targets.
 “Break down your financial objectives into manageable and verifiable milestones,” advises Tanya Zhang, co-founder of Nimble Made.
-Zhang explains that working towards intermediary income objectives helps you stay on target and highlights any necessary modifications.
+Zhang explains that working towards intermediary income objectives helps you stay on track with your financial strategy.

 Read more: How To Create a Startup Budget From Scratch